zzxwill/odps/intl.en-US/Quick Start/Create__View__Delete a table.md

 You can create or delete tables using the following methods:

 -   MaxCompute Studio.
 For more information, see Visualization of operating the tables. see [Visualization of operating the tables](../../../../reseller.en-US/Tools and Downloads/MaxCompute Studio/Manage data and resources/Visualization of operating the tables.md).
--   With dataworks, see [creating tables](https://www.alibabacloud.com/help/doc-detail/30291.html) and [deleting tables](https://www.alibabacloud.com/help/doc-detail/30290.html) for details.
+-   DataWorks.
+For more information, see [Create a Table](../../../../reseller.en-US/User Guide/Data management/Create a table.md#) and [Delete a Table](../../../../reseller.en-US/User Guide/Data management/Introduction.md#).
 -   Common client commands.

 The following section explains how to create, view, and delete tables using commands through the DTplus console.
 For more information about console installation, see [Console](../../../../reseller.en-US/Prepare/Install and configure a client.md).